 When you’re struggling with overeating, it can be hard to find the help and support that you need.

-Attending one of the Overeating Anonymous meetings can be a great step if you want to stop eating compulsively.
+Attending one of the Overeating Anonymous meetings can be a significant step if you want to stop eating compulsively.

-We hope these resources give you some insight into whether the OA approach is good for your own recovery.
+We hope these resources give you insight into whether the OA approach suits your recovery.